ionic-team/ionic-io-docs/services/getting-started.md

 ### Step 2: Link your app

-Run
+To create and sync your Ionic app to the Ionic dashboard, run:

 ```bash
 $ ionic upload
 ```

-To create and sync your Ionic app to the Ionic dashboard.
-Note: this will create and modify an ionic.project file in the root of your app's code directory.
-Do not modify the app_id field in the JSON, it is supplied by the server.
+Note: This will create and modify an ionic.project file in the root of your app's code directory.
+Do not modify the app_id field in the JSON; it is supplied by the server.

 ### Step 3: Identify your app